 Why do you love working at Putney?

+Being a part of transformative spaces that center the growth of young people is incredibly rewarding.
 I love the work of admissions here as students begin to imagine what is possible.
 There is a thoughtfulness to understand students as whole people and best serve families that is a pleasure to be a part of.
 I enjoy the challenge.

 How do you continue to be a lifelong learner?